Euro counterfeiting prevention

 The regulatory framework behind the system of protecting the euro is based on the EU Council Regulation no. 1338/2001, which defines a number of measures necessary for the circulation of euro currency and coins so as to guarantee they are protected from counterfeiting.
 The structure of the entire aforementioned regulation is aimed at creating an integrated flow of information regarding the counterfeiting of currency and coins, between the various national and international entities responsible, including central banks, mints, national police forces, the European Central Bank, the European Commission, and Europol.

-- In accordance with Article 2, letter b), first and fourth points of the aforementioned Regulation no. 1338/2001, the Central Office for Payment Instrument Fraud Prevention (UCAMP) - set up at Directorate V of the Department of the Treasury of the Ministry of the Economy and Finance - is the national authority designated for identifying false banknotes and coins, and for gathering data on euro counterfeiting for analytical purposes.
+- In accordance with Article 2, letter b), first and fourth points of the aforementioned Regulation no. 1338/2001, the Central Means of Payment Antifraud Office (UCAMP) - set up at Directorate V of the Department of the Treasury of the Ministry of the Economy and Finance - is the national authority designated for identifying false banknotes and coins, and for gathering data on euro counterfeiting for analytical purposes.
 The other authorities designated in accordance with said article are: for the identification of counterfeit banknotes and coins, the Police International Cooperation Service and the three branches of the police (tax police (Guardia di Finanza), the Carabinieri and State Police); the Bank of Italy (National Centre for the Analysis of Banknotes (CNA)), and the State Institute of Printing and Minting (National Centre for the Analysis of Coins - CNAC) with reference to gathering and analyzing technical and statistical data regarding counterfeit banknotes and coins.

 - In supplementing the aforementioned European regulation, Italian national legislation (Decree-Law no. 350/2001, and in particular Articles 7 and 8 – and the amendments set out in Article 97 of Law no. 27 of 24 March 2012) has indicated and confirmed UCAMP as the main player (from an administrative perspective) of the detailed structure to defend the euro.
 For this purpose, UCAMP continually carries out analysis and monitoring of technical and statistical data and information about euro counterfeiting, so as to evaluate the economic impact of the phenomenon.